confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

 1. Once the connector is created it will take a few minutes for it to start.

-1. Back in the Google Cloud Console, in the BigQuery UI, you should see a table myavrotopic show up under `mydataset`.
+1. Back in the Google Cloud Console, in the BigQuery UI, you should see a table `myavrotopic` show up under `mydataset`.
 If you click to see the details, the table will already have the columns from your message schema.
 Under table details, you may see that the table size is still 0 B, but the Streaming Buffer Statistics should show some data.
 You're free to query the data as it comes in.

 ## Lab 5 - Query Data Using BigQuery

 ### Task 1 - Run Queries to Explore Data

-1. In the Google Cloud Console, select Navigation Menu > BigQuery.
+1. In the Google Cloud Console, select "Navigation Menu" > "BigQuery".

     ![](2021-08-30-09-27-57.png)

 1. The "Welcome to BigQuery in the Cloud Console" message box opens.
 This message box provides a link to the quickstart guide and the release notes.
-Click Done.
+Click "Done".
 The BigQuery console opens.

-1. In the Explorer pane, open mydataset and click on the table named myavrotopic.
-You should see the tables' schema which includes the field names and the data types.
+1. In the Explorer pane, open `mydataset` and click on the table named `myavrotopic`.
+You should see the table's schema which includes the field names and the data types.

     ![](2021-08-30-09-28-20.png)

-1. Click on the Preview tab to view a subset of the data.
+1. Click on the "Preview" tab to view a subset of the data.

     ![](2021-08-30-09-28-34.png)

-1. In the upper right corner, click on Compose New Query and paste the following query in the editor which will return data for the Top 10 most viewed Stack Overflow posts:
+1. In the upper right corner, click on "Compose New Query" and paste the following query in the editor which will return data for the *Top 10 most viewed Stack Overflow posts*:

     ```sql
     select distinct